pipperv/yoga82-vit/README.md

 python download_dataset.py
 ```

 There is a BlackList .txt file inside Yoga-82/ that lists files didn't correctly downloaded.
 This is so you don't have to try download corrupted files.
 In case you want to try download all dataset files or use a different Yoga-82 version, just delete ``Yoga-82/black_list.txt`` content.

-Don't say I didn't warn you!
+### Current Progress

+``vit.py`` contains all necesary modules to create a Vision Transformer Clasificator, everything built around Pytorch nn Modules for easy integration and training.
+``dataset.py`` and ``dataset_utils.py`` have all necesary tools to create and use the Yoga-82 dataset. ``test.ipynb`` contains the code done for training the ViT, including Dataset creation and preparation, with data aumentation, normalization and dataset balance.